Bra Fitting Band

 What is a Bra Fitting Band?

 Quite simply, a bra fitting band is a underwired bra without cups!
 It allows one to see the fit of the band and most importantly the center gore unencumbered by the cups.
 It can help you determine a well fitting underwire (or confirm it) as well as see common bridge issues such as center gore too wide on top and/or too narrow on the bottom.
+In some cases, it can also help diagnose torso based fitting issues such as pectus carinatum or flared ribs.
 A fitting band ALSO makes the process of fitting the bra cups easier as you can just baste on a tester cup without having to make an entire bra.
-It also helps with fitting using the process of elimination. (ie. I know the wrinkling is not caused by the band/wires, etc so it has to the cups).
+It also speeds up fitting using the process of elimination. (ie. I know the wrinkling is not caused by the band/wires, etc so it has to the cups).

 fitting_band.jpg